SonuSingh791/React/2/README.md

 https://stackoverflow.com/questions/22343224/whats-the-difference-between-tilde-and-caret-in-package-json

 # Parcel
-    HMR - Hot Module Reloading -> Anything kind of change in the project then it will reload the project File Watcher algorithm(in C++) using this algorithm it identifies the changes BUNDLING
+    HMR - Hot Module Replacement -> Anything kind of change in the project then it will reload the project File Watcher algorithm(in C++) using this algorithm it identifies the changes BUNDLING
     MINIFYING